bkraffa/mlopszoomcampproject/README.md

 * 4.1) python test_prediction.py

-5) Build the image for the model monitoring application:
+5) Build the image for the model monitoring application and run the monitoring for the test data (march 2023):

 * 5.1) cd model_monitoring

 * 5.2) docker-compose up --build

+* 5.3) python evidently_metrics_calculation.py

+* 5.4) access :3000, login to grafana using admin/admin as credentials and build your dashboard using PostgreSQL table model_monitoring_metrics

 --Grafana will be running on: :3000
 --Adminer will be running on: :8080